 10 Reasons to Pass the End Kidney Deaths Act

-The End Kidney Deaths Act is a 10 year pilot program that will provide a $50,000 refundable tax credit allocated over 5 years for American non-directed kidney donors who donate their kidney to a stranger at the top of the kidney waitlist in order to greatly increase the supply of living kidney transplants, the gold standard for patients with kidney failure.
+The End Kidney Deaths Act is a 10 year pilot program that will provide a $10,000 refundable tax credit allocated over 5 years ($50,000 in total) for American non-directed kidney donors who donate their kidney to a stranger in order to greatly increase the supply of living kidney transplants, the gold standard for patients with kidney failure.

 1. The kidney shortage is a tragedy.
 For example, one Gold Star family lost their only son in Iraq.
-Their only daughter Joanne is dying of kidney failure.
+Their only daughter Joanna is dying of kidney failure.
 23 people have stepped forward to donate to her, but none qualified because they are not healthy enough.
-Joanne is one of 90,000 people seeking lifesaving kidneys.
+Joanna is one of 90,000 people seeking lifesaving kidneys.
+Unless we pass the End Kidney Deaths Act, half of them will die before receiving a kidney transplant.

 3. Reduces the current cost of dialysis which is an astronomical $1 out of every $100 tax dollars or $50 billion annually.
 Once someone receives a kidney transplant, they end dialysis that costs taxpayers $100,000 per patient per year.
 800,000 Americans are currently in kidney failure.
 In 2030, that number will grow to 1,000,000.

-4. Provides far more kidneys for low income and rural Americans, those who are the most likely to die from kidney failure
+4. Provides far more kidney transplants for low income and rural Americans, those who are the most likely to die from kidney failure.

-5. 1,000 Americans die every month from the kidney waitlist.
+5. 9,000 Americans die every year from the kidney waitlist.
 All of them were healthy enough to receive a kidney when they joined the waitlist.
-The waiting time due to the kidney shortage killed them.
+Those on the waitlist are not dying from kidney disease itself but from the extended, often fatal wait time.

-8. Kidney donation improves the lives of kidney failure patients as well as their families and friends. a 30-year-old on dialysis would have a life expectancy of 15 years.
+8. Kidney donation improves the lives of kidney failure patients as well as their families and friends.
+A 30-year-old on dialysis patient would have a life expectancy of 15 years.
 With a deceased kidney donor transplant, life expectancy increases to 30 years.
 A living donor kidney transplant increases life expectancy to 40 years.
-The American tax credit system incentivizes behaviors that benefit the greater good like home ownership and child rearing.
-This goal is consistent with supporting Americans who give kidneys to strangers to save lives.
-People who give kidneys to strangers can multiply the impact of their gift by launching a kidney chain, a cluster of kidney transplants for incompatible donor/recipient pairs.
-The longest kidney chain included 114 recipients

 9. Honors the choice to donate.
 95% of living kidney donors state they would do it again if they could.
 Donors undergo a thorough physical and mental health screening.
 Less than one-third of Americans are estimated to be healthy enough to be approved for donation.
+Only 2% of those who step forward to donate actually donate.
+Most are medically disqualified.
 The need to be in top health results in living kidney donors living longer than the general population.
 Living kidney donation is safer than childbirth.

 10. The End Kidney Deaths Act’s incentive is gradually allocated over time and sufficient to motivate far more people to save lives.
 No other law or policy proposal has increased the number of kidney donations.
 Without the End Kidney Deaths Act, the number of deaths from kidney failure will continue to devastate families.